inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 ..
 The client encodes and the switch decodes the streams using the IEEE 802.1Q PCP
 .. field:

-We assign the two streams to two different traffic classes: best effort and video.
+We assign the two streams to two different traffic categories: best effort and video.
 To this end, we configure the bridging layer in the client to identify outgoing packets by their UDP destination port.
 Then, the client encodes and the switch decodes the streams using the IEEE 802.1Q PCP
 field: